AmulyaPabbu/AWS/README.md

 # AWS
-Here I'm sharing materials related to AWS for testers.
+Hello here I'm sharing some online resources which I found would be useful to people in need.
+These include materials related to AWS for testers.